Andy Roddick: 2011: Drop out of top 10

-Roddick returned to action at the Aegon Championships, where he was a four-time champion.
-In the semifinals, he played Andy Murray, their first meeting since the Wimbledon 2009 semifinals, but Roddick was defeated in straight sets.
-Roddick was seeded eighth for Wimbledon, and in the first round, he beat Andreas Beck of Germany in straight sets.
-In the second round, Roddick defeated Victor Hănescu, again in straight sets.
-In the third round, Roddick was beaten in straight sets by left-handed Spaniard Feliciano López.
-The upset loss to Lopez meant that Roddick failed to reach the quarterfinals of any Grand Slam since the 2010 Australian open.
+At the Aegon Championships, Roddick lost to Andy Murray in the semi finals, their first meeting since the Wimbledon 2009 semifinals.
+Roddick was seeded eighth for Wimbledon, and lost in the third round in straight sets to Feliciano López.
+Roddick had failed to reach the quarterfinals of any Grand Slam since the 2010 Australian open.
 This was the longest Roddick had ever gone in his career without reaching the quarterfinals of a Grand Slam.
-In the Davis Cup quarterfinals match against Spain, Roddick drew David Ferrer first, but lost in three tight sets.
-Roddick was supposed to play Feliciano López in reverse singles, but after David Ferrer wrapped up the victory for Spain by defeating Mardy Fish, their match was cancelled.
+In the Davis Cup quarterfinals match against Spain, Roddick drew David Ferrer first, but lost in three tight sets (Spain won the tie).

 Roddick withdrew from the Legg Masson Tennis Classic, and Rogers Cup, after partially tearing his oblique muscle while practicing.
-He returned to action after a couple of weeks' rest from his injury and played at the Western & Southern Open.
-He lost in the first round to Philipp Kohlschreiber.
+At the Western & Southern Open, he lost in the first round to Philipp Kohlschreiber.
 This loss made him drop out of the top 20 for the first time since August 2001.
-After suffering an early exit at Cincinnati, Roddick played at the Winston-Salem Open in North Carolina, where he was the top seed after the withdrawal of the top-ranked American Mardy Fish.
-Roddick lost in the semifinals to John Isner.
+After suffering an early exit at Cincinnati, Roddick played at the Winston-Salem Open in North Carolina, where he lost in the semifinals to John Isner.
 Roddick was seeded 21st at the U.S. Open.
-He began his campaign with a four-set win over fellow American Michael Russell.
-He then defeated another American Jack Sock in straight sets.
-In the third round, he defeated Julien Benneteau, also in straight sets.
-He then backed it up with a four-set win over David Ferrer to advance to his first Grand Slam quarterfinal since the 2010 Australian Open.
-He eventually fell to No. 2 Rafael Nadal.
+He beat Michael Russell, Jack Sock, Julien Benneteau and David Ferrer to advance to his first Grand Slam quarterfinal since the 2010 Australian Open, where he lost to No. 2 Rafael Nadal.

-After this, he played at the China Open, where he lost to Kevin Anderson.
-Still in China, his next tournament was the Shanghai Rolex Masters, where he fell to Spaniard David Ferrer in the quarterfinals.
+At the China Open, he lost to Kevin Anderson.
+At Shanghai Rolex Masters, he lost to David Ferrer in the quarterfinals.
 After this, he played at the Swiss Indoors Basel, where he lost to Roger Federer in the quarterfinals.
-Going straight to Paris for the BNP Paribas Masters, he had a third-round loss to Andy Murray.
+At Paris, he had a third-round loss to Andy Murray.
 This loss ended Roddick's 2011 season, which left him out of the top 10, after being there for nine consecutive years.